 In November 2008, the Company entered into a four year revolving line of credit agreement with Wells Fargo, LLC ("Credit Agreement").
-The Credit Agreement allows for cash borrowings and letters of credit under a secured revolving credit facility of up to a maximum of \$50.0 million, but not to exceed 80% of the Company's trailing four quarters of recurring maintenance revenue.
-As of June 30, 2009, the Company owed \$30.0 million on the credit facility.
-Total costs associated with the facility, including legal and closing fees, amounted to approximately \$1.2 million.
-Of these total costs, approximately \$825,000 was paid as of June 30, 2009.
-The remaining balance is comprised of closing fees, of which \$250,000 are due and payable on the first anniversary of the credit facility in November of fiscal year 2009 and \$125,000 is due and payable on the third anniversary in November of fiscal year 2011.
+The Credit Agreement allows for cash borrowings and letters of credit under a secured revolving credit facility of up to a maximum of \$50.0 million, but not to exceed 80% of the Company's recurring maintenance revenue.
+The Company used \$30.0 million of the proceeds from the Credit Agreement in the tender offer it completed in December 2008.
+On February 1, 2010 the Company owed \$40.0 million on the credit facility.
+There are no minimum pay-down requirements under the terms of this credit facility so long as the Company remains in compliance with the terms of the Credit Agreement.
+Total costs associated with the facility, including legal and closing fees, amounted to approximately \$1.1 million.
+Of these total costs, approximately \$1.0 million was paid as of June 30, 2010.
+The remaining balance is comprised of a commitment fee totaling \$125,000 that is due and payable on the third anniversary of the agreement, which will be in November of fiscal year 2011.
 These costs are being capitalized and amortized over four years.
-These costs are classified as current assets if amortized within one year or non-current assets if amortized beyond one year in the Company's Consolidated Balance Sheet at June 30, 2009.
+They are classified in the Company's Consolidated Balance Sheet as current assets if amortized within one year.